 -

-Showing shipping costs clearly before checkout
+Visible shipping costs before checkout lower drop-off rates.

 -